wlswotmd/gef/README.md

     * It supports hex string specification.
     * It also searches UTF-16 string if target string is ASCII.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/search-pattern.png)
+* `mprotect`: is improved.
+    * It supports more architectures.
+* `hijack-fd`: is improved.
+    * It supports more architectures.
+* `format-string-helper` is improved.
+    * It supports more printf-like functions.

 ### New features
 * `pid`: prints pid.